 Areas of Interest

 Histone chaperones (HCs), such as Asf1, Rtt106, CAF-1, HIRA, and FACT, play important roles in nucleosome assembly during DNA replication and DNA repair.
-Newly synthesized H3:H4 dimer is captured by Asf1 and acetylated by histone acetyltransferases (histone H3 Lys56).
-Following acetylation, H3-H4 dimers are handed off to the next set of chaperones, CAF-1 and Rtt106, which proceed to deposit the histones onto nascent DNA.
-HIRA is responsible for DNA replication independent histone assembly and FACT is involved in nucleosome disassembly and reassembly.
 Understanding nucleosome assembly mechanisms by its chaperones is a crucial not only to understand how newly synthesized histones are recruited during DNA replication and repair, but also important to reveal transferring mechanism of epigenetic information to newly incorporated nucleosomes.
-As a long-term goal, I like to propose the structural and biochemical studies of HCs and address questions of: What are structural features of those HCs as it is and as a complex with its substrates, histones?
+As a long-term goal, we like to pursue the structural and biochemical studies of HCs and address questions of: What are structural features of those HCs as it is and as a complex with its substrates, histones?
 How HCs recognize and stabilize histones in solution?
 How HCs distinguish histone variants, e.g. histone H3.1 by CAF-1 and histone H3.3 by HIRA?
 What is the effect of H3 acetylation in transferring histones from Asf1 to either Rtt105 or CAF-1 and eventually nucleosome incorporation?

 Honors & Awards

 Junior Faculty Development Award, American Diabetes Association, 2016

 Basil O’Connor Starter Scholar Research Award, March of Dimes, 2015

 Biological Sciences Scholar, University of Michigan Medical School, 2012